-Table 8.
+Table 9.
 Interrupt Enable Register bits description

-Bit Symbol Description 7 IER[7] CTS interrupt. logic $0 = \text{disable the CTS interrupt (normal default condition)}$ logic $1 = \text{enable the CTS interrupt}$ .
-The SC16C850V issues an interrupt when the $\overline{\text{CTS}}$ pin transitions from a logic 0 to a logic 1.
-6 IER[6] RTS interrupt. logic $0 = \text{disable the RTS}$ interrupt (normal default condition) logic $1 = \text{enable the RTS}$ interrupt.
-The SC16C850V issues an interrupt when the $\overline{\text{RTS}}$ pin transitions from a logic 0 to a logic 1.
+Bit Symbol Description 7 IER[7] CTS interrupt. logic 0 = disable the CTS interrupt (normal default condition) logic 1 = enable the CTS interrupt.
+The SC16C850L issues an interrupt when the CTS pin transitions from a logic 0 to a logic 1.
+6 IER[6] RTS interrupt. logic 0 = disable the RTS interrupt (normal default condition) logic 1 = enable the RTS interrupt.
+The SC16C850L issues an interrupt when the $\overline{\text{RTS}}$ pin transitions from a logic 0 to a logic 1.
 5 IER[5] Xoff interrupt. logic 0 = disable the software flow control, receive Xoff interrupt (normal default condition) logic 1 = enable the receive Xoff interrupt 4 IER[4] Sleep mode. logic 0 = disable Sleep mode (normal default condition) logic 1 = enable Sleep mode 3 IER[3] Modem Status Interrupt.
 This interrupt will be issued whenever there is a modem status change as reflected in MSR[3:0]. logic 0 = disable the modem status register interrupt (normal default condition) logic 1 = enable the modem status register interrupt 2 IER[2] Receive Line Status interrupt.
 This interrupt will be issued whenever a receive data error condition exists as reflected in LSR[4:1]. logic 0 = disable the receiver line status interrupt (normal default condition) logic 1 = enable the receiver line status interrupt

-Table 8.
+Table 9.
 Interrupt Enable Register bits description ...continued

-Bit Symbol Description Cy.11501 2000 Ipiloti 1 IER[1] Transmit Holding Register interrupt.
+Bit Symbol Description 1 IER[1] Transmit Holding Register interrupt.
 In the non-FIFO mode, this interrupt will be issued whenever the THR is empty, and is associated with LSR[5].
-In the FIFO modes, this interrupt will be issued whenever the FIFO is empty. logic 0 = disable the Transmit Holding Register Empty (TXRDY) interrupt (normal default condition) logic 1 = enable the TXRDY (ISR level 3) interrupt 0 IER[0] Receive Holding Register.
+In the FIFO modes, this interrupt will be issued whenever the FIFO is empty. logic 0 = disable the Transmit Holding Register Empty (TXRDY) interrupt (normal default condition) logic 1 = enable the TXRDY (ISR level 3) interrupt 0 IER[0] Receive Holding Register interrupt.
 In the non-FIFO mode, this interrupt will be issued when the RHR has data, or is cleared when the RHR is empty.
-In the FIFO mode, this interrupt will be issued when the FIFO has reached the programmed trigger level or is cleared when the FIFO drops below the trigger level. logic 0 = disable the receiver ready (ISR level 2, RXRDY) interrupt (normal default condition) logic 1 = enable the RXRDY (ISR level 2) interrupt
+In the FIFO mode, this interrupt will be issued when the FIFO has reached the programmed trigger level or is cleared when the FIFO drops below the trigger level. logic 0 = disable the receiver ready (ISR level 2, RXRDY) interrupt (normal default condition) logic 1 = enable the RXRDY (ISR level 2) interrupt logic i - enable the totto i (lott level 2) interrupt

-7.2.1 IER versus transmit/receive FIFO interrupt mode operation
+7.2.1 IER versus Transmit/Receive FIFO interrupt mode operation